 Or go with the Awkward Moments card game — because the teen years, after all, are just one awkward moment after another.
 This game comes loaded with cards featuring awkward moments, and the players have to decide how they’d handle the situation using their own cards.
 The judge of the round chooses which card wins, similar to Apples-to-Apples or Cards Against Humanity.

 For an inexpensive board game teens will enjoy, try Yikerz magnetic board game.
 They’ll get to challenge the forces of nature using magnets.
 The game requires them to strategically position their magnetic playing pieces on interconnecting game boards to avoid attracting other players’ game pieces.
 The player with the least “attractions” wins.
 Players can position the boards in different configurations to increase the difficulty — the closer the game boards are to each other, the more challenging the game becomes.

 Help them keep track of their tiny AirPods with the Elago AirPods Hang Case.
 This slim silicone case is attached to a keyring that easily clips to a backpack, fanny pack, or belt loop, reducing the chances your teen will lose their super-expensive earbuds.

 8. A Set of Phone Camera Lenses

-Upgrade an aspiring photographer or social media influencer’s photo options with a Todi phone camera lens set.
-It comes with nine lenses that clip onto virtually any smartphone.
+Upgrade an aspiring photographer or social media influencer’s photo options with a Shuttermoon phone camera lens set.
+It comes with five lenses that clip onto virtually any smartphone.
 Plus, it gives your teen the ability to take professional-quality photos of all kinds with wide-angle, macro, and zoom lenses.